-Module Name: Social Geography and Population Geography

-Total Marks: 50 (Semester Examination - 35 and Internal Assessment - 15)

-Credit: 4 Credit Hours / week (4 x 16 teaching weeks = 64 credit hours per semester)

-Module Evaluation: Semester Examination (35 marks): Written examination of 2 hours duration will be held at semester end.
+Module Name: Social Geography and Population Geography Paper Type: Theory Paper Code: GEOG 0702 Total Marks: 50 (Semester Examination - 35 and Internal Assessment - 15) Credit: 4 Credit Hours / week (4 x 16 teaching weeks = 64 credit hours per semester) Figures in [] indicate number of credit hours allocated for the topic Module Evaluation: Semester Examination (35 marks): Written examination of 2 hours duration will be held at semester end.
 Question Pattern: Four Long-answer type questions each of 10 marks (may be split into two parts, one carrying 2 marks at most) will be set for answering any two and five semi-long answer type questions, each of 5 marks will be set for answering any three.
 Internal Assessment (15 marks): Mode of Internal Assessment (through viva-voce / class presentation / group discussion / written examination / assignment or any other method) will be notified for chosen topic(s) during the Course.

-Unit I: Elements of Indian Society

-1.1 Concept of Caste, Class and Ethnicity in India

-Depiction in the Ancient Texts of India- Varna and Jati- Patron Client Relationship, Caste in Colonial Period, Post Independent Caste Identity, Scheduled Caste and Backward Caste, Spatial Distribution of various castes in India [6] Concept of Class and Ethnicity [2] igion and Tribal Identity

-1.2 Religion and Tribal Identity

-Concept of Religion: Major religions- World and India, Minority population and issues of communalism [4] Tribes concept, spatial distribution in India, Tribes in India: Concept and spatial distribution; Tribal Society and Identity [4]

-Unit II: Geography of Social Space: Indian Context

-2.1 Social disintegration and spatial segmentation in India- examples from rural and urban areas

-- 2.2 Social Justice: Concept, Constitutional Provisions, Social Security - 2.3 Social problems in India- Social exclusion, backwardness and deprivation of SC, ST population [4] - 2.4 Socio-spatial inequality in Education and Health

-Unit III: Population in India

-3.1 Ageing of population; Occupational structure: Census, NSSO; Types of workers: regular, salaried, self-employed, casual; Determine ants of workforce [4] 3.2 Impact of migration on population change and economy of source area and destination [2] 3.3 Population problems with special reference to India: Food, housing, unemployment and poverty [4]

-3.4 Population policies: Pre-independence, Post-independence, National Population Policy (NPP) 2000 [4]

-Unit IV: MorbidityandMortality

-- 4.1 Need and importance of the study of Morbidity and Mortality; Measures of Morbidity; Interrelationships between meansures of morbidity, Incidence and prevalance rates - 4.2 Direct and indirect techniques of standardization of mortality rates; Measures of infant mortality (IMR)- Neo-natal (early and late) and post-Neonatal mortality; Importance of Infant mortality in population and health [6] - 4.3 Basic concept of a life table; Brief history of life tables: Anatomy of life table; Types and forms of life tables; Application of life table in demographic analysis [6]
+Unit I: Elements of Indian Society 1.1 Concept of Caste, Class and Ethnicity in India Depiction in the Ancient Texts of India- Varna and Jati- Patron Client Relationship, Caste in Colonial Period, Post Independent Caste Identity, Scheduled Caste and Backward Caste, Spatial Distribution of various castes in India [6] [2] Concept of Class and Ethnicity 1.2 Religion and Tribal Identity Concept of Religion: Major religions- World and India, Minority population and issues of communalism [4] Tribes concept, spatial distribution in India, Tribes in India: Concept and spatial distribution; Tribal Society and Identity [4] Unit II: Geography of Social Space: Indian Context [4] 2.1 Social disintegration and spatial segmentation in India- examples from rural and urban areas 2.2 Social Justice: Concept, Constitutional Provisions, Social Security [4] 2.3 Social problems in India-Social exclusion, backwardness and deprivation of SC, ST population [4] [4] 2.4 Socio-spatial inequality in Education and Health Unit III: Population in India 3.1 Ageing of population; Occupational structure: Census, NSSO; Types of workers: regular, salaried, self-employed, casual; Determinants of workforce [4] 3.2 Impact of migration on population change and economy of source area and destination [2] 3.3 Population problems with special reference to India: Food, housing, unemployment and poverty [4] 3.4 Population policies: Pre-independence, Post-independence, National Population Policy (NPP) 2000 [4] Unit IV: Morbidity and Mortality 4.1 Need and importance of the study of Morbidity and Mortality; Measures of Morbidity; Interrelationships between meansures of [6] morbidity, Incidence and prevalance rates 4.2 Direct and indirect techniques of standardization of mortality rates; Measures of infant mortality (IMR)- Neo-natal (early and late) and post-Neonatal mortality; Importance of Infant mortality in population and health demographic analysis

+4.3 Basic concept of a life table; Brief history of life tables: Anatomy of life table; Types and forms of life tables; Application of life table in